Chidvilas-Karpenahalli-Ramakrishna/TensorFlow_GPU_MX150/Procedure.md

     print("Please install GPU version of TF")
 ```

+__Output:__ Default GPU Device: /device:GPU:0<br>
+(Here, GPU:0 is the expected output.
+Which means this is your primary device and TensorFlow is using GPU.

 ### Step 5: [Optional]
 Let's write a "Hello world" program for Machine Learning.
 When you are running this code, you can open terminal and see the gpustat and nvidia-smi output to see the performance of your GPU.